 Discover it Balance Transfer

-The Citi Diamond Preferred Card has a 0 percent intro APR for 21 months, making it among the highest intro APR periods available (14.49 percent to 24.49 percent variable APR thereafter).
-Keep in mind that this card charges a 5 percent balance transfer fee ($5 minimum), which is a tad higher than other cards on this list.
+The no-annual-fee Citi Diamond Preferred Card offers a 0 percent intro APR on balance transfers for 21 months (15.99 percent to 25.99 percent variable APR thereafter), which is on par with that offered by the BankAmericard (though the BankAmericard does charge a slightly lower variable APR).
+Keep in mind that this card charges a 5 percent balance transfer fee ($5 minimum), which is a tad higher than other cards on this list, and that you’ll need to transfer your balance within the first four months to qualify for the introductory offer.

-The Citi Simplicity offers a 0 percent intro APR for 21 months on balance transfers made within the first four months (15.49 percent to 25.49 percent variable APR after).
-Like the Citi Diamond Preferred, this card also comes with a 5 percent balance transfer fee ($5 minimum), which is something to keep in mind when comparing it with the BankAmericard.
+The Citi Simplicity also offers a 0 percent intro APR for 21 months on balance transfers made within the first four months (16.99 percent to 26.99 percent variable APR after).
+Like the Citi Diamond Preferred, this card also comes with a 5 percent balance transfer fee ($5 minimum).
+The difference between these two Citi balance transfer card can be seen in their benefits — with the Simplicity, similar to the BankAmericard, you won’t be subject to late fees or a penalty APR should you pay late.

 Citi Double Cash

-Lastly, the Citi Double Cash has a 0 percent intro APR for 18 months (14.74 percent to 24.74 percent variable APR after).
-This card also earns up to 2 percent cash back on all purchases (1 percent as you buy, plus another 1 percent when you pay), making it a great choice for customers looking to earn rewards while paying down debt.
+Lastly, the Citi Double Cash offers a 0 percent intro APR for 18 months on balance transfers (16.24 percent to 26.24 percent variable APR after).
+This card also earns up to 2 percent cash back on all purchases (1 percent as you buy, plus another 1 percent when you pay), making it both a top 2 percent cash back card and a good option for paying off debt.

 Tips for completing a Bank of America balance transfer

 The process to complete a balance transfer with a Bank of America card is fairly simple.
-When applying for the balance transfer card, you should enter a 16-digit account number on the credit card that currently holds the balance you’d like to transfer, along with the balance amount.
+When applying for a balance transfer card from the issuer, enter the 16-digit account number on your credit card that currently holds the balance you’d like to transfer, along with the balance amount.

 If you’ve already opened an account, you should look for the “Transfer Balance or Get Cash” option in your banking menu, then provide the account number of the card you’d like to transfer from, along with the amount you’d like to transfer.

 If you’d prefer that someone walk you through the process, you can also complete a balance transfer over the phone.
-You should call the number on the back of your Bank of America credit card in order to speak to a representative.
+Simply call the number on the back of your Bank of America credit card in order to speak to a representative.

 The bottom line